fuentesigma/pygen/README.md

 You can typically install these using pip, for instance:

-`pip install numpy scipy h5py imageio vispy etc`
+`pip install numpy scipy h5py vispy etc`

 ## Codebase